On localization in holomorphic equivariant cohomology: Introduction

 The analogy between the two cases, the holomorphic and the Riemannian one, is not complete.
 However, it is possible to define some kind of ``formally equivariant'' Dolbeault complex and derive from it localization formulas, see e.g.~\cite{Liu}.
 Our goal in this paper is to propose a comprehensive approach to holomorphic equivariant cohomology.
 We start from the holomorphic Atiyah algebroids $\ati$ associated to a holomorphic vector bundle $\cE$ on a complex manifold $X$, and assuming that there is a vector field on $X$ that may be lifted to a section of $\ati$, we introduce a holomorphic equivariant complex and prove a related localization formula (Section \ref{atiyahsec}).
 When $\cE=\{0\}$ this cohomology essentially reduces to K.~Liu's holomorphic equivariant cohomology \cite{Liu}.
 By considering a twist by an effective line bundle, we can also prove a general localization formula related to the action of a meromorphic vector field.

-Our localization formula admits the Baum-Bott formula \cite{BaumBott} and the Carrell-Liebermann residue formula \cite{CL,Carr} as special cases.
-In both instances our approach produces significant simplifications with respect to the original proofs.
+Our localization formula contains the Baum-Bott formula \cite{BaumBott}, Feng-Ma's localization formula \cite{Feng-Ma05}, and the Carrell-Liebermann residue formula \cite{CL,Carr} as special cases.
+In all instances our approach produces significant simplifications with respect to the original proofs.
 Let us explain in which sense these formulas are special cases of ours.
 One of the ingredients of the theory is a (in general, meromorphic) vector field $V$ on $X$, which is lifted to a first-order differential operator acting on a holomorphic vector bundle $\cE$.
-This lift is in general obstructed, therefore one needs to assume the existence of the lift.
-This is what we do, and is one of the assumptions of the Carrell-Liebermann formula; our formula is more general than the latter because we compute the integral of any cocycle is a certain cohomology complex that we associate with $V$ and $\cE$, while the Carrell-Liebermann formula computes the integral of a polynomial in the Atiyah class of $\cE$.
+This lift is in general obstructed, therefore one needs to assume its existence.
+This is what we do, and is one of the assumptions of the Carrell-Liebermann formula; our formula is more general than the latter because we compute the integral of any cocycle in a certain cohomology complex that we associate with $V$ and $\cE$, while the Carrell-Liebermann formula computes the integral of a polynomial in the Atiyah class of $\cE$.

 A special situation arises when $\cE$ is the holomorphic tangent bundle $\Theta_X$.
 If the vector field $V$ is holomorphic, it always has a lift to a differential operator on $\Theta_X$, namely, the Lie derivative $\Lie_X$.
 Thus one gets a generalization of Bott formula \cite{Bott67}, or, if one integrates a polynomial in the Chern classes of $X$, Bott's formula itself.